hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 ## Summary

 Update the architecture for the consensus node to reduce complexity, improve performance, and improve stability.
-This design document defines the next iteration of the consensus node architecture, especially as related to consensus.

 | Metadata           | Entities                                                 |
 |--------------------|----------------------------------------------------------|